 - Inadequate or ineffective closing of Fallopian tubes during the procedure

-- Wrong identification of Fallopian tubes i.e. mistaking some other part for the tube and knotting the same
+- Wrong identification of Fallopian tubes and closing some other part for the tube.

-- Recanalization is the sudden regeneration of the Fallopian tubes at the ends forming slits that do not close properly
+- Recanalization, which is the sudden regeneration of the Fallopian tubes at the ends forming slits that do not close properly

 - Misplaced device used in the occlusion process